The Chicago construction accident law firm of GWC Injury Lawyers has represented the working men and women of Illinois for more than 40 years.

-At some time between 7 and 9 a.m., the carpenters from Emil Perrotta Co.
-Used the bricklayers’ scaffold and left an unsupported walking plank.
+At some time between 7 and 9 a.m., the carpenters from Emil Perrotta Co. used the bricklayers’ scaffold and left an unsupported walking plank.
 When the Local 21 bricklayer returned to the east side of the building to continue working after the morning break, he stepped on the unsupported walking plank, which immediately gave way underneath him.
 He fell 30 feet to the ground below.

-As a result of the fall, the bricklayer suffered a calcaneus fracture, ruptured Achilles tendon and a vertebral fracture.
+As a result of the fall, the bricklayer suffered a calcaneus fracture, ruptured Achilles tendon, and a vertebral fracture.
 Despite his heroic efforts to rehabilitate himself and get back to work as a union bricklayer, a career he loved, he was never able to meet the physical demands of being a bricklayer.

 The jury heard five days of evidence and deliberated for over eight hours before reaching its verdict.
-In their verdict, the jury found that the bricklayer was not responsible for the accident, which was a vindication for the bricklayer who prided himself on being a well-trained, safety-conscious union mason.
+In its verdict, the jury found that the bricklayer was not responsible for the accident, which was a vindication for the bricklayer who prided himself on being a well-trained, safety-conscious union mason.

 Settlement – A carpenter was killed in 100 foot fall into Elevator pit.